Puttanesca Pasta Sauce Recipe

 I like to use cast iron for cooking tomato sauce.
 Cooking acidic ingredients (like tomatoes) in cast iron can be a dietary source of iron!
 (Source.)
 I also like the way iron cookware retains the heat and distributes it easily which helps prevent hot spots and burning.

-Simmer it for five minutes to let the flavors meld and the sauce to thicken up a little bit.
+Simmer the sauce for five minutes to let the flavors meld and the sauce to thicken up a little bit.

-So the short answer is yes.
 The long answer is also yes, but please try it with the anchovies first.
 The thing about puttanesca sauce is that you really can’t taste the anchovies.
 They melt into the sauce and just give it a mild umami flavor.
+It’s subtle, like spaghetti with tomato sauce, but turned up a level!

 If you do make this without the anchovies, you’ll need to increase the salt a tiny bit.
 You can also serve this with Parmesan on top too and know that you’re not breaking the cheese and fish rule.
 (Not that I have ever been one to pay attention to that rule.)